Vaccination is the most effective way to protect your child against diseases that can cause serious, and sometimes

 Preparing for vaccination

-Parents can help decrease anxiety about immunisations in a number of ways.
+Parents can help in a number of ways.

 - Start immunising on time at 6 weeks of age.

-- book your appointment early in the day before everyone is tired and plan a calm day
+- Book your appointment early in the day and plan a calm day afterwards.

-- bring along a stuffed toy or blanket for your child to hold during the immunisation, or use them yourself as a tool for distraction
+- Bring along a stuffed toy or blanket for your child to hold during the immunisation, or use them to distract your child.

-- hold your child firmly during the procedure, talking calmly and gently stroking the child's arm or back
+- Hold your child firmly, talk calmly and gently stroke the child's arm or back.

-- after being pricked by the needle, your child may cry for a brief time.
-It is their way of coping.
-Try to remain calm and relaxed.
-Hold them, comfort them and talk supportively
+- After being pricked by the needle, your child may cry.
+Try to stay calm and relaxed.
+Hold them, comfort them and talk calmly.

-- you will need to remain in your doctor's clinic for 20 minutes after the immunisation, so come prepared with something to keep your child occupied
+- You will need to stay at your doctor's clinic for 20 minutes after the immunisation, so bring something to keep your child busy afterwards.

-Around 1 in 10 children can expect a reaction to an immunisation.
-The vast majority of these reactions are mild, such as redness on the arm or a grizzly child for a day or two.
-A reaction is an expected sign that the immune response is building and the vaccine is working.
+Around 1 in 10 children have a reaction to vaccinations.
+Most of these reactions are mild, such as fever or redness at the injection site.
+These reactions show that the immune response is building and the vaccine is working.
 Read more about after your child is immunised and tips following immunisation.

-Immunisation is not compulsory in New Zealand but it is a wise parenting choice.
-There is a lot of information on immunisation and this can be confusing.
-It's important to check out the source of the material before accepting the conclusions offered.
-Question critically:
+Immunisation is not compulsory in New Zealand but it is a good choice.
+There is a lot of information about immunisation and this can be confusing.
+It's important to check where the information is from so you can make a good choice.
+Think about: